tudor-malene/Easygrid/README.md

 A: You can create a gsp template just for it and set it in the builder.

 ### The value formatting is complicated.       ###
-A: It's designed to be flexible, to be able to be used in multiple contexts.
+A: It's designed to be flexible.

 ### Can I just replace a select box with a selection widget?    ###
-A:  Yes, but you will need to also specify the controller & gridName
+A:  Yes, it's pretty easy, it's justa matter of replacing  the select tag .
+Nothing needs to be changed in the controller

 ### I want to customize the selection widget.   ###
 A: Just create a new autocomplete renderer template and use the selection jquery ui widget

 ### I need more information on how to.. ?   ###
 ### I have a suggestion.  ###
-A: You can raise a ticket or drop me an email : tudor.malene at gmail.com, or use the mailing list
+A: You can raise a github ticket , drop me an email to: tudor.malene at gmail.com, or use the grails mailing list